Eden

 The most common causes of family conflicts include communication breakdowns, financial disagreements and hardship, mental health issues, substance abuse, lack of respect and boundaries, and infidelity.

-Ending the cycle of poverty by implementing self-determined, community-led economic development, enhancing social protection systems and ensuring equitable access to education and higher learning.
+Ending the cycle of poverty, which disproportionately affects 1 in 4 First Nation individuals in Canada, by implementing self-determined, community-led economic development, enhancing social protection systems and ensuring equitable access to essential services, land tenure and education.

-Goal 1: End poverty in all its forms.
+Goal 1: End poverty in all its forms in First Nation communities.

-Ending hunger by enhancing food production and self-reliance, improving access to traditional food systems, supporting community-led agriculture and gardening, and improving infrastructure for food storage and distribution.
+Ending hunger by enhancing food production and self-reliance, improving access to traditional food systems, supporting community-led agriculture, protecting traditional knowledge, and improving infrastructure for food storage and distribution.

 Goal 2.
 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.